 For every partition where a post-install step is defined,

-update_engine mounts the new partition into a specific location
+update_engine mounts the new partition into a specific location and

-partition.
-For example, if the post-install program is defined as
+example, if the post-install program is defined as

 usr/bin/postinstall in the system partition, this partition from